 With the durable TRX Door Anchor, just place the padded end over the top of the door, close and lock it, and voila.
 This anchoring option is great for taking your system on the road and is designed to not leave any marks or damage the door.

 Picture Frame Invizi-mount

 Trying to surprise your partner with your fitness goals?
-If you want to hide away your TRX habits or maybe have a small, shared multifunctional space, the TRX Invizi-mount can be attached to any load-bearing wall, and doubles as a picture frame when not being used.
+If you want to hide away your TRX habits or maybe have a small, shared multifunctional space, the TRX Invizi-mount is similar to the U-Hook as it can be attached to any load-bearing wall, and doubles as a picture frame when not being used.

 It’s easy to install, simple in design, and a durable nylon attachment is there to keep it inconspicuous.